syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/schedule/EJ2_ASP.MVC/recurrence-editor.md

 | `MaxDate` | Date | Sets the maximum date on recurrence editor.|
 | `Value` | string | Sets the recurrence rule value on recurrence editor. |
 | `SelectedType` | number | Sets the specific repeat type on the recurrence editor.|

+## Customizing the End Type Option in Editor

+By default, there are 3 types of end options available in the recurrence editor such as:

+* Never
+* Until
+* Count

+It is possible to customize the recurrence editor to display only the specific end options, such as the `Until` and `Count` options alone, by setting the appropriate `endTypes` option.

+{% if page.publishingplatform == "aspnet-core" %}

+{% tabs %}
+{% highlight cshtml tabtitle="CSHTML" %}
+{% include code-snippet/schedule/recurrence-editor/editor-recurrence/tagHelper %}
+{% endhighlight %}
+{% highlight c# tabtitle="Data.cs" %}
+{% include code-snippet/schedule/recurrence-editor/editor-recurrence/data.cs %}
+{% endhighlight %}
+{% endtabs %}

+{% elsif page.publishingplatform == "aspnet-mvc" %}

+{% tabs %}
+{% highlight razor tabtitle="CSHTML" %}
+{% include code-snippet/schedule/recurrence-editor/editor-recurrence/razor %}
+{% endhighlight %}
+{% highlight c# tabtitle="Data.cs" %}
+{% include code-snippet/schedule/recurrence-editor/editor-recurrence/data.cs %}
+{% endhighlight %}
+{% endtabs %}
+{% endif %}

 ## Accessing the recurrence rule string